EDDI: Efficient Dynamic Discovery of High-Value Information with Partial VAE: Method

 \subsection{Problem formulation}

-The core problem that we address in this paper is the following active variable selection problem.
+In this work, we focus on the following active variable selection problem.
 Let $\mathbf{x}=[x_1, \ldots, x_{|I|}]$ be a set of random variables with probability density $p(\mathbf{x})$.
 Furthermore, let a subset of the variables $\mathbf{x}_O$, $O \subset I$, be observed while the variables $\mathbf{x}_U$, $U = I \setminus O$, are unobserved.
-We assume that we can query the value of variables $x_i$ for $i \in U$.
-The goal of active variable selection is to query a sequence of variables in $U$ with the goal of predicting a quantity of interest $f(\mathbf{x})$, as accurately as possible while simultaneously performing as little queries as possible, where $f(\cdot)$ can be any (random) function.
-This problem, in the simplified myopic setting, can be formalized as that of proposing the next variable $x_{i^*}$ to be queried by maximizing a reward function $R$, i.e.
+Assume that we can query the value of variables $x_i$ for $i \in U$.
+The goal of active variable selection is to query a sequence of variables in $U$ in order to predict a quantity of interest $f(\mathbf{x})$, as accurately as possible while simultaneously performing as few queries as possible, where $f(\cdot)$ can be any (random) function.
+This problem, in the simplified myopic setting, can be formalized as that of proposing the next variable $x_{i^*}$ to be queried by maximizing a reward function $R$ at each step:

 where $R(i \mid \mathbf{x}_O)$ quantifies the merit of our prediction of $f(\cdot)$ given $\mathbf{x}_0$ and $x_i$.
 Furthermore, the reward can quantify other properties important to the problem, e.g.\ the cost of acquiring $x_i$.